-Mr. Speaker, Sir, we are providing an increased budget of \$466 million to the Ministry of Health to fund the salaries of doctors, nurses and allied workers, procurement of medicines and biomedical equipment, upgrade and maintenance of hospitals and health centres across the country.
-We are prioritising investment and focus on primary and preventive care through the public health system.
-Continuous reforms are being undertaken at Fiji Pharmaceutical & Biomedical Services Centre (FPBS) to ensure timely availability of medicines.
+- 139. Mr. Speaker Sir, we are providing an increased budget of \$466 million to the Ministry of Health to fund the salaries of our doctors, nurses and allied health workers, procurement of medicines and biomedical equipment, upgrade and maintenance of hospitals and health centers across the country. - 140.
+We are prioritizing investment and focus on primary and preventative health care through the public health system.
+Continuous reforms are being undertaken at FPBS to ensure timely availability of medicines.
 New tenders have been awarded for supply of major drugs and medicines.
 An online logistics management system (MSupply) has been adopted to track medicine stock and manage orders across hospitals.
-We have also signed an agreement with the Indian Pharmacopoeia Commission to allow us to buy medicinal drugs from India in the most cost-effective way while ensuring that standards are always maintained.

-We are continuing with our Public-Private Partnership under the Free Medical Scheme with over 64 general and dental medical practitioners and medical laboratory providers that provide free medical services to our people.
-In the last two budgets, we made accessibility more targeted to those earning less than \$30,000 per year and further extended this to all social welfare pensioners and kidney dialysis patients.
+We have also signed an agreement with the Indian Pharmacopoeia Commission to allow us to buy medicinal drugs from India, in the most cost-effective way while ensuring that standards are always maintained. - 141.
+We are continuing with our public private partnership, under the free medical scheme with over 64 general and dental practitioners and medical lab providers, that provide free medical services to our people. - 142.
+In the last two budgets we made accessibility more targeted to those earning less than \$30,000 per year and further extended this to all social welfare pensioners and kidney dialysis patients.
 So far, we have paid \$26 million.
-However, Mr Speaker, Sir, this will be further reviewed in the financial year to reduce abuse in the system.
+However, Mr. Speaker Sir, this will be further reviewed in the financial year to reduce abuse in the system.

-We are supporting kidney dialysis with an increased subsidy of \$4.7 million to cater for the increased demand at private service providers.
-We will also continue to provide \$4 million in operating grant to the Sai Prema Hospital - a great Public-Private Partnership programme focused on delivering heart-related services to our children.

-Mr. Speaker, Sir, to enhance service delivery and strengthen the dignity of care provided to families during times of loss, we are allocating \$1.2 million for construction of new mortuary units and health facilities across the country.
-These include Rakiraki and Tavua Sub-Divisional Hospitals, Nadarivatu Health Centre, Kadavu, Levuka, Savusavu, Dreketi, Seaqaqa, Wainibokasi, Nayavu Health Centres, Navua, Nabouwalu and Taveuni Sub-Divisional Hospitals.
-This investment ensures better access to essential services, particularly for communities in rural and maritime regions, and reflects our continued commitment to equitable and compassionate healthcare across Fiji.

-Mr. Speaker, Sir, in a nutshell, a record allocation of over \$600 million is provided to our health sector in this Budget.
-In addition, we are mobilising almost \$1 billion in investments to start the new national hospital and other health priority infrastructure across the country.
+- 143. We are supporting kidney dialysis with an increased subsidy of \$4.7 million to cater for the increased demand at private service providers.
+We will also continue to provide \$4 million in operating grant to the Sai Prema Hospital, a great public private partnership programme focused on delivering heart-related services to our children. - 144.
+Mr. Speaker Sir, to enhance service delivery and strengthen the dignity of care provided to families during times of loss, we are allocating \$1.2 million for construction of new mortuary units at health facilities across the country.
+These include the Rakiraki and Tavua Sub-Divisional Hospitals, Nadarivatu Health Centre, Kadavu, Levuka, Savusavu, Dreketi, Seaqaqa, Wainibokasi, Nayavu Health Centre, Navua, Nabouwalu, and Taveuni Sub-Divisional Hospitals.
+This investment ensures better access to essential services, particularly for communities in rural and maritime regions, and reflects our continued commitment to equitable and compassionate healthcare across Fiji. - 145.
+Mr. Speaker Sir, in a nutshell, a record allocation of over \$600 million is provided to our health sector in this budget and in addition we are mobilizing almost a billion dollars in investments to start the new national hospital and other priority health infrastructure across the country.

-On Roads, Bridges and Jetties, we are ramping up investment to upgrade and develop our key infrastructure, public assets and utilities.
-A total budget of \$800 million is provided to the Ministry of Public Works, a significant increase of \$83 million from the last budget.
+Roads, Bridges and Jetties

+146. Mr Speaker Sir, we are ramping up our investment to upgrade and develop our key infrastructure and public assets and utilities.
+A total budget of \$800 million is provided to the Ministry of Public Works, a significant